selwynpolit/d9book/book/development.md

 ddev composer create drupal/recommended-project ddev composer require drush/drush ddev drush site:install --account-name=admin --account-pass=admin -y
-# use the one-time link (CTRL/CMD + Click) from the command below to edit your admin account details.
+# Display a one-time link (CTRL/CMD + Click) from the command below to login and edit your admin account details.
 ddev drush uli
 ## Or this will open a browser and you can login with username: `admin` and password: `admin`
 ddev launch